 Here’s what we’re doing and how you can help:

-- The temperature of our staff is being monitored on a daily basis, each morning
+• The temperature of our staff is checked

-Our sales team is on hand to assist with your enquiry either within our showroom or from the comfort of your own home.
-As we anticipate high demand, making an appointment is advisable to avoid any unnecessary waiting in light of social distancing and new hygiene measures.
+Our sales teams are on hand to assist with your enquiry either within our Centres or from the comfort of your own home.
+Making an appointment is advisable to avoid any unnecessary waiting in light of social distancing and hygiene measures.